Vladislavlhp7/lay_summarisation/report/report.md

 On the other hand, we observe that the metrics decrease for the generative models due to their abstractive nature, which demonstrates how problematic and inconvenient for lay summarisation ROUGE is.
 Nevertheless, it is clear that the Clinical Longformer outperforms considerably the GPT-2 perhaps due to the fact the latter is pre-trained on out-of-domain data.
+Furthermore, we also note that there are insignificant differences in ROUGE between the top-10 and top-15 strategies of Sentence Extraction (see Section \ref{sec:extractor-network}) for the Clinical Longformer.

 \begin{table}[htbp]
     \centering